yamilyn/zen-journal-app/README.md

 ### 🐞 Bugs
 #### 1. Showing error and success message at same time:
-According to the user behaviour on the app, a message would show with success or error, however both messages where appearing at same time.
+According to the user behaviour on the app, a message would show with success or error, however both messages were appearing at same time.
 In order to fix this, we have separated the messages as shown in the code below.
 In the initial code it was a single function.

 ```jsx
   const handleErrorMessage = (msg) => {